“Beautifully crafted table…. Excellent communication….Kept to our budget and timeframe. So professional.” — Freida & Robert, Google Review

 In a world of mass production, true craftsmanship stands apart.
 You’ll see it.
 You’ll feel it.
 You’ll know the difference.

-While this doesn’t cover normal wear and tear, the natural upkeep of an oil finish, or accidental damage, I stand by my work.
 If a rare issue arises and distance is a challenge, I may work with a trusted local craftsman to ensure your piece is restored with the same level of care it was made with.

 For those who want a complete maintenance solution, I also offer a furniture care kit for $25 plus postage, which includes everything you need to keep your piece looking its best for generations.